Page Reviewed / Updated - Feb. 2015

 This Medicaid waiver is designed to help disabled individuals remain living in their homes or community instead of moving into a skilled nursing facility.
-To achieve this goal, the waiver pays for home modifications, assistive technology and personal care services that increase a disabled individual’s ability to live independently.
+However, elderly residents are eligible should they meet the medical requirements.
+To help with the move out of nursing home care, the waiver pays for home modifications, assistive technology and personal care services that increase a disabled individual’s ability to live independently.

-Personal care services must be provided by a Medicaid-certified home health agency unless there is no such service available in the individual’s geographic area.
-In this situation, friends, neighbors and some family members can be compensated for the personal care services they provide.
-However, children, spouses and parents cannot be compensated.
+A Medicaid-certified home health agency must operate the personal care services unless there is no such service available in the individual’s geographic area.
+In this situation, the participant may select friends, neighbors and some family members to be compensated for the personal care services they provide.
+However, children, spouses and parents are barred from being paid as caregivers.

-To avoid confusion, it should be noted that the SAIL waiver is also referred to as the State of Alabama Independent Living Waiver and there are 3 sub-programs contained within this waiver; Homebound Program, Medicaid Waiver Program and Independent Living Support Program.
+The SAIL waiver may also be called the State of Alabama Independent Living Waiver.
+Also, to avoid confusion, one should note that there are 3 sub-programs under this waiver: Homebound Program, Medicaid Waiver Program, and Independent Living Support Program.

 The asset limit for a single applicant is $2,000.
-In the situation where there is also a non-applicant spouse, that spouse is permitted up to $117,240 in countable assets.
+In the situation where there is also a non-applicant spouse, that spouse is permitted up to $119,220 in countable assets.
 These limits are somewhat misleading in that many resources are, or can be, considered exempt.
-For example, homes provided they are owner-occupied and valued under $543,000 are exempt.
-A car, burial plots, final expense insurance and even some personal effects are can be exempt.
+For example, the full value of one’s home is exempt, provided the applicant lives there and it is valued under $543,000.
+A car, burial plots, final expense insurance, and even some personal effects are can be exempt.

 As implied by the words "Independent Living" in the Waiver name, the services provided under this waiver are selected to help participants achieve that objective.

-One should contact the Alabama state Medicaid office to learn more about this waiver program and begin the application process.
+One should contact the Alabama Medicaid office at 1-800-362-1504 to learn more about this waiver program and begin the application process.
 While open to residents statewide, participation may be limited due to enrollment caps on the program.